Nizor22/Python-Web-Scraping/PupilPath++/README.md

   Will be honest, creating just the script without any GUI took me only 2 hours.
 And although adding GUI with Tkinter had given me a hard time because of the bugs I had to face constantly and the time I spent to add all the widgets and pictures(4 days) to make the program look nice and neat, I still enjoyed working on the project and truly got a chance to implement the knowledge I gained from the GUI courses I watched.
+Also I had to learn how to use python virtual environments in order to make an executable out of my python script via pyinstaller which didn't support my python version.

 # Description
     1) Shows the login window where the user is asked for his login information to PupilPath.com